World Chambers Federation Bylaws

 - be eligible to serve as a member of the World Chambers Competition jury;

-- elect the WCF Chair and Deputy Chair;
+- elect the WCF Chair and Deputy Chair (in accordance with WCF Bylaws Article 4.4.7);

 - confirm appointment of WCF Vice Chairs, Chairs of WCF working groups and co-opted members of the WCF General Council;